 • Review of your tenancy agreement (AST)

-• A plain-English written summary with suggestions for future action.
+• A plain-English written summary with suggestions for future action and a short phone call to clarify any queries.

 • Usual turnaround: within 5 working days